 Maniac is a male saltwater crocodile (Crocodylus porosus).
 He is from Australia and was born in captivity in 1970.
-We felt it important to get a young crocodile that had been born in captivity - big crocs tend to get very stressed when transported and so one that was already used to intrusions by humans makes a much better traveler.
+We felt it important to get a young crocodile that had been born in captivity - big crocs tend to get very stressed when transported.
+So, finding one that was already used to intrusions by humans makes a much better traveler.

-Maniac is 15 feet 8 inches long, no fudging, no exaggerating - according to our friend George Craig of Australia, they have the potential to get up to 22 feet long and to live to be around 100!
-Maniac currently weighs roughly 1250 pounds (based on his documented weight upon arrival and his gain since we have had him - let's face it, we don't have a scale big enough for him nor do we have anyone big enough to put him on it if we did!)
+Maniac is 16 feet 2 inches long, no fudging, no exaggerating - according to our friend George Craig of Australia, they have the potential to get up to 22 feet long and to live to be around 100!
+Maniac currently weighs roughly 1,350 pounds (based on his documented weight upon arrival and his gain since we have had him - let's face it, we don't have a scale big enough for him, nor do we have anyone big enough to put him on it if we did!)